saikzh/Microsoft-LAB/Windows Server 2022 Lab/WS2022LAB.md

 	- [x] Setup share files and folders on SIG-SVR4 to setup network drives
 	- [x] HelpDesk users can only see HelpDesk folder as E: Drive
 	- [x] HR users can only see HR folder as G: Drive
-	- [ ] Hide C drive on only SIG HR Users either use existing GPO or new GPO
+	- [x] Hide C drive on only SIG HR Users
-	- [ ] Setup HelpDesk group as Local Admin on SIG-PCs
+	- [x] Setup HelpDesk group as Local Admin on SIG-PCs
+	- [ ] Deploy Google Chrome Browser through Group Policy on HO-Staff Computers
+	- [ ] Get Group Policy for Google Chrome
 	- [ ] Group Policies Central Store

 ## Setup Workstation VM to manage